swirth/adb-watch-config/README.md

 `All packages cleared and uninstalled`

-It is possible that packages cannot be uninstalled correctly.
+It is possible that packages cannot be uninstalled.
 The script recognizes which packages are concerned and exports them to the file `uninstalled_packages.txt`.
 A corresponding message will be displayed:

 `2 package(s) still installed, check output file 'uninstalled_packages.txt' for details`